 The achieve that the treble on the Atlas has a couple of tuning tweaks which reminds me of how Hifiman changed up the HE1000 V1 treble in the V2 a few years back.

 The upper treble peak around 8k has not been changed for me from the Vega.
-Instead, what CA have done is raised the upper mids and lower treble so it is not as dipped and muted sounding in the Atlas.
+Instead, what CA has done is raised the upper mids and lower treble so it is not as dipped and muted sounding in the Atlas.

 They have also brought up the 5-6k level a bit more so overall, the treble is more consistent sounding, more solid, and more coherent.
 On the other side of the 8k emphasis, the attenuation on the Atlas is a little slower to roll-off than the Vega with a bit more 9-10k energy.
 That Vega sparkle in the brilliance region does not seem so isolated on the Atlas.